soerr/UnturnedDocumentation/Config.json/vehicles.md

 - **Russia** - 169
 - **Germany** - 90

-### Video Tutorial
+### Video Tutorials
+The video tutorial about Vehicles section in Config.json file.

+[video=49da7869-07bf-4640-8d3b-a9ad7af056b8]

-Check out our video tutorial on how to increase loot and number of vehicles and loot on your server.
+Check out our video tutorial on how to increase loot and number of vehicles on your server.

 [video=affd02b0-e416-4fbe-8363-86e4b2639813]